mitchelloharawild/vitae/README.md

   once a week using Github actions.
 PDF is then added as a release after rendering.
 Also uses a forked version of the package to remove the trailing dot in brief entries.
+- [Jessica Gorzo](https://github.com/dendroica/cv) This shows how to use a customized tex file as a template

 Add your vitae to the list using a PR.